charles-qc/island-cooling-landing-page/README.md

-# V2-Landing-Page
+# V2-Landing-Page - Island Cooling Whole House Fans
-This Landing Page is the second version of QuietCool
+This Landing Page is built for the use by Island Cooling Whole House Fans Inc.